 What about disinfection byproducts for which there are no federal standards?

-The mix of disinfection byproducts in a water system depends on several factors: water turbulence caused by major storms; flooding or drought; growth of toxic algae triggered by excessive fertilizer; erosion and surface runoff; water acidity; and the presence of bromine.
-These changes matter because some individual trihalomethanes and haloacetic acids are more toxic than others.
+The mix of disinfection byproducts in a water system depends on several factors: water turbulence caused by major storms; flooding or drought; the growth of toxic algae triggered by excessive fertilizer; erosion and surface runoff; water acidity; and the presence of bromine.
+These variables are significant because each results in a specific mix of disinfection byproducts, and some individual trihalomethanes and haloacetic acids are more toxic than others.

 A 2015 study by Stig Regli and other EPA scientists estimated that increased bromide concentrations in drinking water sources produce a significant increase in bladder cancer risk.
-A 2011 study by Stephen Duirk and colleagues reported that iodine in water can cause the formation of iodinated byproducts, some of the most toxic disinfection byproducts identified to date.
+A 2011 study by Stephen Duirk and colleagues reported that iodine in water can cause the formation of iodinated byproducts, some of the most toxic disinfection byproducts.

 What should be done to decrease the levels of disinfection byproducts?